Competitive Information for Mew [Red/Blue]

 What is a good competitive moveset for Mew?
 These builds have been optimized for Pokemon competing in Red/Blue Single Battles.
 The movesets and EVs have been specifically calibrated to deal the most amount of damage to the largest group of potentially common opponents and typing threats for the Red/Blue generation metagame.

-Mew is a phenomenal Psychic-typed Pokemon.
-It's a pretty common sight to see Mew out in the 1st generation battlefield.
+Mew is pretty popular Psychic-typed Pokemon.
+Mew are common Pokemon to see in the RB metagame.
 There were no known abilities or equippable items back in the Red/Blue Pokemon games.
 Mew's only type-related weakness is Bug.

 - Hyper Beam / Double-Edge

 - Rock Slide

 - Sky Attack / Fly

 Physical Sweeper Mew (Retro)